DivyaAmbedkar/M1_Application_StudentInformation/1_Requirements/README.md

 2. Absence of proper internet-network makes it difficult for a user to access information

 ### Opportunities
+1. Availability of specialized skills.

+### Threats
+1. Quite often, institutions tend to use their credentials for accessing 3rd party APIs.

 ## 4W's and 1'H
 ## Who: